 Also of interest is that North Prairie has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 13.18% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in North Prairie telecommute to their jobs.
+Overall, about 13.18% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, North Prairie is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, North Prairie really has some of the features that families look for when choosing a good community to raise children.
 Is North Prairie perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of North Prairie ranks among the highest in the nation.
-Of the 25-and-older adult population in North Prairie, 43.21% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+North Prairie is one of the most well-educated cities in the nation.
+43.21% of adults in North Prairie have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in North Prairie in 2022 was $49,336, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $197,344 for a family of four.